 |Location of adults: Cecum and colon|

-Because of the long pre-patent period of 10-12 weeks, T. vulpis is not common in puppies.
+Because of the long pre-patent period of 10-12 weeks, T. vulpis eggs are not commonly found in the faeces of puppies.
 Dogs however, may show clinical signs before eggs are shed in faeces.
-Diagnosis is by visualisation of characteristically bi-plugged and thick shelled egg (Fig 1) on centrifugal faecal flotation (SOP 2) using a flotation solution with a specific gravity of 1.25 e.g. sugar solution.
-Alternatively, if a centrifuge in not available, a standard faecal flotation (SOP 1) is recommended (S.G.
+Diagnosis is by visualisation of the characteristically bi-plugged,thick-shelled egg (Fig 1) on centrifugal faecal flotation (SOP 2) using a flotation solution with a SS.G. of 1.25 e.g. sugar solution.
+Alternatively, if a centrifuge iss not available, a standard faecal flotation (SOP 1) is recommended (S.G.
 1.20).
 Adults have a characteristic ‘whip’ shaped body with a long thin anterior end embedded in the mucosa and a stout posterior end, which is free in the lumen (Fig 2).

 For anthelmintic treatment options refer to Table 1.